gpduck/gpduck.github.io/_posts/2010-05-12-querying-peak-commit-bytes-with-powershell-(via-ntquerysysteminformation).markdown

 return $out.PeakCommitment * 4096
 {% endhighlight %}

 As shown in the examples included in the script, this can be used with ``Invoke-Command`` to run on remote servers.
-It could even be combined with ``Win32_OperatingSystem.TotalVisibleMemorySize``<sup>[3]</sup> to determine if a server has enough (or too much) memory allocated to it.
+It could even be combined with [``Win32_OperatingSystem.TotalVisibleMemorySize``][win32os] to determine if a server has enough (or too much) memory allocated to it.
 Just remember that the counter starts over every time the server is rebooted, so make sure there has been plenty of time since the last reboot when you are reading this number or it may not be an accurate reflection of all of the server's workloads.

-1. [Win32_PerfFormattedData_PerfOS_Memory][perfosmemory] on MSDN
-2. [NtQuerySystemInformation][querysysinfo] on MSDN
-3. [Win32_OperatingSystem][win32os] on MSDN

 [procexp]: http://technet.microsoft.com/en-us/sysinternals/bb896653.aspx
 [commit charge]: http://en.wikipedia.org/wiki/Commit_charge